apibillme/redis-cache/README.md

 ## Load Testing
 [redis-cache-benchmark](https://github.com/apibillme/redis-cache-benchmark)

-The first key set expires after one second and the test ran for 5 seconds - run against docker-compose in this repo.
+The first key set expires after one second and the test ran for 5 seconds - run against docker-compose in this repo on local Mac.

 ```
 Total Requests: 5000